About

 Robbie Herbst:

 Robbie Herbst is a writer and editor based in both Colorado and Chicago.
 He graduated from Dartmouth College and then earned a Master’s degree in violin performance from the University of Colorado at Boulder.
-Since 2016 he’s helped high school seniors write and refine their college application essays.
+In 2016 Robbie began helping high school seniors write and refine their college application essays.
+Since then Robbie has expanded his work to include all parts of the college admissions process.
 Robbie also has extensive experience with graduate school essays, including medical and law school.
 It is a particular joy of his to introduce bright, young students to the world of creative writing and personal narrative.
 At Dartmouth, he was the editor-in-chief of Humbug, the campus literary magazine.
 His own writing has appeared in literary publications such as New World Writing, Mosaic, Necessary Fiction, Craft, Hobart, Witness, Gulf Coast and many other journals.
 He has also won or been nominated for several prestigious writing awards from organizations including the Pushcart Prize, American Short Fiction, Fractured Literary, the Lorian Hemmingway Short Fiction Contest, the Masters Review Short Story Award for New Writers- shortlist, the Center for the American West, and others.
 Robbie’s students compete successfully at many of their top colleges, gaining the communication skills in the process to succeed there.

 In his other existence, Robbie is a violinist.
-He performs with a variety of orchestras and ensembles, notably the Chicago Civic Orchestra.
+He performs with a variety of orchestras and ensembles, notably the Chicago Civic Orchestra and the Elgin Symphony Orchestra.
 He also enjoys rock climbing, reading, and going on adventures in his Subaru Outback.

 What Makes Admission Intuition Unique?